 So often my little learners come in and feel so discouraged.
 When I ask them if they love to read or what they read, so many of them say, “Mrs. Richardson, I can’t read yet.”
 I LOVE to empower them and make them feel like the little readers they truly are.

-If you want to be set for back to school reading and activities, I have a few favorites to share with you.
+If you want to be set for back to school reading and activities, I have a few favorites teaching resources to share with you.
 These are perfect for kindergarten, first, and second grade!

 Phonemic Awareness Activities |This resource is meant to help you easily organize your intervention activities and data tracking.
 You’ll be set from the beginning of the year to the end.